-Many of the Mum’s I talked to spoke about how hard it is to organize breakfast during the morning rush.
-So we pooled our knowledge and here from The Yinova Center waiting room are some suggestions from busy working Moms for healthy breakfast foods that kids will actually eat.
+Many of the parents I talked to spoke about how hard it is to organize breakfast during the morning rush.
+So we pooled our knowledge and here from The Yinova Center waiting room are some suggestions from busy working parents for healthy breakfast foods that kids will actually eat.

 - Fruit and yogurt parfaits with granola

 - Wholegrain pancakes either frozen, from a prepackaged mix or from scratch with one of the toppings listed below

 - Breakfast burritos with wholegrain tortillas filled with eggs and veggies

 - A yogurt, half a bagel with peanut butter and fruit juice

 - A whole grain granola bar such as these from kashi with a glass of milk and a banana